-The overall prognosis of Wilms Tumor usually quite positive with more than 80% of all children diagnosed expecting to survive the disease long-term.
+The overall prognosis of Wilms Tumor is usually quite positive with more than 80% of all children diagnosed expecting to survive the disease long-term.
 With a timely diagnosis before the tumor has metastasized to other parts of the body the cure rate is even higher at 90% with standard treatment.

 The specific prognosis for each individual affected by this disease depends on the stage of the disease and the treatment plan.
 It is important that the tumor is removed as early as possible and appropriate management is undertaken, to reduce the risk of spreading.

-Favorable Histology and Anaplasia
+Favorable histology and anaplasia

 One of the most important categorizations that can help to estimate prognosis is the histology of the cancer cells, based on the microscopic appearance.